-So, here I'm sharing things about me.
+So, that's why I'm sharing things about me.

 My Professional Qualifications and Training